MANCHESTER, N.H. (AP) — Donald Trump says his presidential campaign is revoking credentials provided to The Washington Post.

-Post spokeswoman Kristine Coratti Kelly says the headline was changed shortly after the story posted "to more properly reflect what Trump said."
-She adds, "We did so on our own; the Trump campaign never contacted us about it."
+Post spokeswoman Kristine Coratti Kelly said in an email the headline was changed shortly after the story posted "to more properly reflect what Trump said."
+She added, "We did so on our own; the Trump campaign never contacted us about it."

 A Post photographer and reporter attended Trump's speech in New Hampshire Monday afternoon without issue.

 In a statement, Post editor Martin Baron said Trump's decision to revoke the paper's press credentials "is nothing less than a repudiation of the role of a free and independent press."